 Contracts between businesses and consumers must be fair and transparent.
 The Consumer Rights Act 2015 ensures terms and conditions in contracts are clear, reasonable, and not designed to unfairly disadvantage the consumer.
 This protects against hidden fees, unfair penalties, and other practices that could exploit consumers.

-If a broadband provider imposes excessive charges for cancelling a contract early without clarifying these fees upfront, this could be considered an unfair contract term.
+For example, if a broadband provider imposes excessive charges for cancelling a contract early without clarifying these fees upfront, this could be considered an unfair contract term.

 Remedies for defective goods